Skip to main content Skip to accessibility

 • make it easy for customers to provide feedback

-• support a simple and consistent approach to complaint handling
+• support a simple, free and consistent approach to complaint handling

 • ensure that complaints are dealt with in a fair, unbiased, timely and confidential manner

-• enable the organisation to use the learning and insight received to understand the needs of our customers and improve service, satisfaction and performance
+• enable us to use what we have learned to understand the needs of our customers to improve service, satisfaction and performance

 Scope

-This policy applies to all customer feedback received across the Government of Jersey.
-It applies to all employees, agency workers, contractors, volunteers.
+This policy applies to customer feedback received across the Government of Jersey.
+It applies to all employees, agency workers, contractors, and volunteers.

 This policy covers suggestions, comments, compliments or complaints about: